brentvollebregt/nitratine.net/README.md

 ## Running the Site Locally
 1. Install Python
 2. Install Flask (```pip install Flask```)
+3. Clone this repo and cd into it
 3. Run server.py
 4. Go to /admin
     - Set variables on this page and change options